proxpero/proxpero.github.io/_posts/2017-7-11-encoding-and-decoding-custom-enums-with-associated-values-in-swift-4.md

 ## But Does It Scale?

 Even with only two cases, this was not a trivial amount of code.
 It's not difficult; in fact, it's very like boilerplate.
-With larger numbers of cases, writing all the tedious code required to get an enumeration with associated values to be `Codable` will cause you to ask the question: What am I getting for this work?
+With larger numbers of cases, writing all the tedious code required to get an enumeration with associated values to be `Codable` will make you ask yourself: What am I getting for this work?

 For one thing, it is likely that not all of your project's types are enums with associated values.
 Many will easily conform to `Codable` and you will want all your types to conform if you want any of them to.
 And you probably do want them to, since (1) it is in your long term interest to adopt fundamental Apple technologies in your Apple platform projects.
 And (2) I think Apple has  done a good job with this protocol and it is worthy to become widely adopted.